WeMakeDevs/github-tutorial/README.md

-Suganya says commclassroom is great
+-Suganya says commclassroom is great!
-Adding another line